 We own or in-license a portfolio of patents and patent applications that protects various aspects of our business.
 The patents and patent applications that make up our patent portfolio are primarily focused on various aspects of microRNA therapeutics, including various microRNA mimics, such as our lead product candidate MRX34, and therapeutic methods of use of microRNAs, including MRX34.
-As of July 1, 2015, we own or in-license at least 10 issued U.S. patents and over 80 pending U.S. and foreign applications.
+As of July 1, 2015, we own or in-license over 10 issued U.S. patents and over 42 pending U.S. and ex-U.S. patent applications.
 The expiration dates of the currently issued patents range from 2025 to 2032.
 We also have multiple pending patent applications that, if they issue, will expire between 2025 and 2035.